Mathematics Foundation degree Course overview

-Although the foundation programme does not confer an official award, successful completion of the Programme will enable entry onto one of City's Computer Science courses, including:
+Although the foundation course does not confer an official award, successful completion will enable entry onto one of City's Mathematics courses, including:

 Whatever your future ambitions, a Mathematics degree will open up diverse career possibilities, such as the civil service, government agencies, research establishments, public utilities, financial companies and large corporations in every sector.

 - Understand the universal nature of mathematics as a discipline that knows no borders or language barriers

 - Master a wide range of mathematical topics and techniques, such as calculus, probability, linear algebra and mathematical physics

 - Learn to apply abstract and logical mathematical methods to real-world problems